Cost of LivingUpdated May 2026

 What's the most common mistake people make with cost of living in Cary?

 Comparing salaries without adjusting for local costs.
 A $90,000 salary in Dallas has more purchasing power than $120,000 in San Francisco.
-This applies in any market, but it's especially costly in Cary where prices are already elevated.
+This applies in any market, but it's especially costly in Cary where even small mistakes can erode the savings you'd otherwise enjoy.

 Is the North Carolina state average different from Cary's?